Daniel-16/decentralized/server/README.md

   - Description: Fetches all coupons available for purchase and are not items.
 - `GET /api/getStoreCoupons`: Retrieve all coupons for a specific store
   - Description: Fetches all coupons and items available for purchase for a specific store.

+### New updates

+No new route was created thus far.
+Key changes were made to the `TransactionController.js` and `SpecialTokenService.js` files.

+When a user purchases an item from a store, the server checks if the user has won the special token for that store.
+If so, it transfers the special token to the user.

+Also, if the user has a coupon from the store, the coupon price is deducted from the total price of the item.
+(This needs review from both of us).